 Although Oldenburg and Taylor had many roles (it was not uncommon back then to have several professions), they were arguably first and foremost scientists.
 Robert Maxwell, on the other hand, was not a scientist at all.

 Born in Czechoslovakia as Ján Ludvík Hyman Binyamin Hoch back in 1923, Maxwell fought during World War II before settling in England.
 In a post-war Europe, scientific journals were still struggling financially - German journals especially so.
-When Maxwell approached German's second largest academic publisher - Springer Verlag - with a business offer to use his connections to ship their journals to Britain, Springer jumped at the chance.
+When Maxwell approached Germany's second largest academic publisher - Springer Verlag - with a business offer to use his connections to ship their journals to Britain, Springer jumped at the chance.

 Meanwhile, the British Government had plans in motion to strengthen Britain’s scientific output.
 The result - British publisher Butterworths was paired with Springer, with Maxwell stepping in as manager.
 In 1951 Maxwell effectively purchased the company, and Butterworth-Springer became Pergamon Press, and it quickly became the model for the commercialisation of scientific knowledge at obscene profits.
 The secret sauce though came not from Maxwell, but from scientific editor Paul Rosbaud.